Understand a bit about

 How therapy can help

-Your therapist will use various approaches, tools and techniques to best suit your unique needs; this may include techniques like mindfulness, journaling, exploring your thoughts and behaviours, as well as helping you develop practical coping strategies, improve sleep hygiene, and physical exercise.
-Depression affects every part of your life, so the solutions need to be holistic.
+We'll use various approaches, tools and techniques to best suit your unique needs; this may include techniques like mindfulness, journaling, exploring your thoughts and behaviours, as well as helping you develop practical coping strategies, improve sleep hygiene, and physical exercise.
+Depression can affect every part of your life, so the solutions need to be holistic.

-Working with a therapist, you can explore the root causes of your depression, develop coping mechanisms, and set realistic goals for improvement.
+We can explore the root causes of your depression, develop coping mechanisms, and set realistic goals to move through it.